MrGreensWorkshop/MrGreen-JekyllTheme/_posts/2023-08-23-adding-specific-ports-of-an-equlity-sequence.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_About_adding_specific_ports_of_an_equality_sequence
-title: 등차수열의 특정한 항만 더하기(with.Java)
-Adding Specific Ports of an Equality Sequence (with.Java)
+title: Adding Specific Ports of an Equality Sequence (with.Java)

 # title: About browser